georgy7/build-with-musl/README.md

 Two reasons.

-1. Portable (zero-dependency) executables, that are smaller, than ones with glibc.
+1. Build once, run everywhere (all Linux distros).
+Executables smaller, than with glibc.
-2. This is the good way to get rid of glibc, if you are a (L)GPL-paranoid like me.
-Musl has MIT license.
+2. Musl has the very permissive MIT license.

 # Single C file